harrysokool/MyFriends/PROJECT_LOG.md

 ### Setup Steps

-1. Created the local project and repository
+1. Created the local iOS project and repository
 2. Initialized Git and connected GitHub
-3. Created the iOS app using SwiftUI + SwiftData
+3. Started from a SwiftUI + SwiftData app template
-4. Configured Xcode and simulator support
+4. Configured simulator and local build workflow
-5. Established a Codex-assisted workflow in VS Code
+5. Established a Codex-assisted development workflow in VS Code
-6. Began iterative feature delivery with compile verification
+6. Began shipping features in compile-verified increments

 ---